-The project plans to create a digital set of interrelated resources in order to use them in an interdisciplinary perspective.
-In particular, we plan to develop: a corpus of epigraphic texts, a computational lexicon for the languages involved, a dataset of bibliographic references, and an experimental semantic dataset of the research data.
+The project creates a digital set of interrelated resources in order to use them in an interdisciplinary perspective.
+In particular, we are developing:

-The corpus of the texts will be managed and exploited in a digital archive containing the formal representation of the texts leveraging the TEI/EpiDoc encoding schema; it may be necessary to create an ad hoc schema for the peculiarities presented by the languages of fragmentary attestation.
+The corpus of the texts is managed and exploited in a digital archive containing the formal representation of the texts leveraging the TEI/EpiDoc encoding schema; it was been necessary to create an ad hoc schema for the peculiarities presented by the languages of fragmentary attestation.
 The application of the EpiDoc model to Restsprachen is, thus, a complete novelty in the field of Digital Epigraphy.

-Each text in the archive will be enriched with shared and standard metadata allowing for their accurate description, both as a linguistic object (text: language, alphabet, date, etc.) and as a material object (support: chronology, data of discovery, material, etc.).
-Upon completion, a fac-simile of the inscriptions will be created.
-For each inscription a .xml file will be released containing the entire description in TEI / EpiDoc.
+Each text in the archive is enriched with shared and standard metadata allowing for their accurate description, both as a linguistic object (text: language, alphabet, date, etc.) and as a material object (support: chronology, data of discovery, material, etc.).
+Upon completion, a fac-simile of the inscriptions is provided.
+For each inscription a .xml file is released containing the entire description in TEI / EpiDoc.

-The project additionally plans to experiment with the use of CRMtex and CRMinf extensions of CIDOC CRM, the de facto standard ontology in the Digital Humanities.
+The project additionally experiments the use of CRMtex and CRMinf extensions of CIDOC CRM, the de facto standard ontology in the Digital Humanities.
 CRMtex allows the description in a semantic format of textual entities, CRMinf of their scientific interpretations.

-It is also planned to experiment with Domain-Specific Languages to deploy a system that can assist scholars in the creation of the textual digital resources and ensure compatibility with the used standards.
+We also experiment Domain-Specific Languages to deploy a system that can assist scholars in the creation of the textual digital resources and ensure compatibility with the used standards.

-All resources will be fully interoperable and will be made available to the scientific community through an advanced query platform.
+All resources are fully interoperable and available to the scientific community through an advanced query platform.
 The tools and resources produced and developed within the project will finally be made available through relevant European-wide Research Infrastructures such as CLARIN and DARIAH, the two currently main infrastructures for the e-Humanities and (immaterial) Cultural Heritage.
 This will ensure both a long-term preservation of the resources produced and a high valorisation of this heritage.